+The Castledine name was coined by the Anglo-Saxon tribes of Britain.
+Castledine was originally a name given to someone who worked as a person who worked in a castle.
 The original bearer of the surname Castledine may have held the post of governor or constable of the castle.
 However, the surname might also be derived from residence near a castle, or from services or rent owed to a castle.
 The surname Castledine is derived from the Old Norman French word castel, which means castle.

 Early Origins of the Castledine family

 The surname Castledine was first found in Sussex where Richard and Robert Castel were first recorded 1148-54.
 They were descended from the Lords of Iystynton, and a few years later in 1201 John Castle held estates in Leicestershire.